 Locking Mattress Stitch

-- Place the cowl RS down with edges aligned side by side.
+- Place the crochet cowl RS down with edges aligned side by side.
 Stitches will be worked though the top loops of each edge.

 - Start the seam by inserting the needle from left to right through the first stitches of both panels at the bottom.